Trending Topics

 Someone needs to be looking up the road and watching what’s coming.
 Don’t assume that everyone is going to yield appropriately.
 Passing drivers, craning for a look at the scene will do some amazingly dangerous things.

-Find the crew member who’s looking for something to do and post him in a spot where he can see the whole scene and the oncoming traffic.
-Let him know that he’s responsible for making sure nobody steps into traffic and making a bunch of noise if anything looks wonky farther up the road.
+Find the crew member who’s looking for something to do and post them in a spot where they can see the whole scene and the oncoming traffic.
+Let them know they are responsible for making sure nobody steps into traffic and making a bunch of noise if anything looks wonky farther up the road.

 C stands for Communications